Bot Traffic in Search | Yext Hitchhikers Platform

 What is bot traffic?

 Not all bots are necessarily bad or malicious.
 Bots can include legitimate crawlers for search engines and digital assistants like Google or Siri, who crawl websites to populate their search engines.
-These bots are usually very distinctly marked and identified – for example, Google publishes the user agents of all of their bots , which makes it easy to identify traffic from these bots and exclude them from reporting, if desired.
+These bots are usually very distinctly marked and identified – for example, , which makes it easy to identify traffic from these bots and exclude them from reporting, if desired.

-On the other hand, some bots can be malicious – for example, those used for content and data scraping , credential stuffing , or any number of other bot attacks.
+On the other hand, some bots can be malicious – for example, those used for , , or any number of other bot attacks.
 These bots often “spoof” their user agents; in other words, they set their user agents to mirror user agents of popular web browsers like Chrome or Safari, so they are harder to detect.

 Being able to accurately identify bot traffic is important both to be able to prevent such bot attacks, and in general to be able to understand what traffic on your site is being done by a human user.
 For Yext, this includes both being able to accurately provide analytics for your search experience (how many searches were run, how many results were clicked, and so on) – as well as to only count searches conducted by a human against search capacity.